 As part of the goal to develop a resource for instructors on campus, the Lab is always looking for the ways the digital humanities take shape in the classroom.

-Below are the sample assignments from 2019 cohort of Teaching Fellows.
+Below are the sample assignments the DH Lab Teaching Fellows.

 From the inaugural Pedagogy Fair in 2018, here are a few of the assignments and lesson plans shared by UWM instructors.

 Research Methods in Local History by Jasmine Alinder (History)